BlairCurrey/weather-app/README.md

-# commute-info
+# weather-app
-web app to display basic commute info
+web app to get weather using darksky api